pratt-savi-810/pratt-savi-810-2018-10/lessons/lesson_00/README.md

 ![](../../images/python_command_prompt.png)

 ![](../../images/run_as_admin.png)

+* **IMPORTANT NOTE:** We'll go over PyCharm a bit more in class.
+So don't worry if you don't quite get it early on.

 * **IMPORTANT NOTE:** If you don't have ArcGIS at your home desktop or laptop computer, you can still install PyCharm to be able to **write code** and **[pseudocode](https://en.wikipedia.org/wiki/Pseudocode)** without the ArcGIS software installed.